amelialynnn/Portfolio-Amelia-Andreasson/README.md

 I am an eager learner, who enjoys working with things that require problem solving.
 With experinece in HTML, CSS, JavaScript, Vue.js, Node.js, version control with Git as well as working with agile methods, such as Scrum and Kanban, I am ready to transform my theoretical knowledge into practical skills!

-Before starting my intership, I will have completed the following courses:
+Before starting my internship, I will have completed the following courses:

 - HTML & CSS
 - Native JavaScript